indefinido/observable/Readme.md

 # observable

-  Observable, observer capabilities built upon the observable shim
+  observer capabilities + prototypal composition

 ## Summary

- - We need a pretty sintax to listen to single properties
+ - We need a coherent prototyped api to listen to keypaths, objects and arrays.

  - Requirements
-   - ES5 Getters and Setters (Shim ships with component, IE 10+)
+   - ES5 Getters and Setters (Shim ships with component)
-   - ES7 Observer            (Shim ships with component, IE ?+)
+   - ES7 Observer            (Shim ships with component)
+   - Uses polymer when available.
+With ugly shim, works on IE5+.
+With pretty shim works on IE8+.

 ## Installation